appt-org/appt-website/src/data/code-samples/en/accessibility-state/net-maui.md

 .NET MAUI does not have built-in support to indicate an accessibility state.

-By intercepting the handler changed event you can set the `StateDescription` on Android or `AccessibilityValue` on iOS.
+By intercepting the handler changed event, you can set the `StateDescription` on Android or `AccessibilityValue` on iOS.

 ```xml title="CustomEntry.xaml"
 <Entry